 “I say, ‘Do you know what your learning style is?’
 They look at me, puzzled, and I tell them there’s an amazing quiz in Xello that helps them know more about themselves.
 I try to take them down a different path to get them interested in exploring.
 Some students come back and tell me about careers they’d never heard of and are now interested in.”

 She says it’s incredibly rewarding to hear them talk amongst themselves as they work their way through Xello.
 Often, she assigns students fun little career research projects in Xello asking them to report back on things like:

 - A description of what the day-to-day experience is like

 - The courses you need to take to qualify for particular jobs

 Kids are so interested that they come back and ask to look up more careers.

 And because of all the reflective elements in Xello — like the ability to comment on lesson and activity outcomes as well as any content they share — when it comes to one-on-one consultations with students, Gonzales says the conversations are infinitely more productive.

 “We can look at their profile together, discuss their interests, ideas and career paths, and begin to make a real plan, one that matters to each student.”

 Both Grant and Gonzales acknowledge that Xello plays a key role in helping FWISD accomplish their mission.
 And both anticipate long-lasting benefits that will extend well beyond high school for most students.

-According to Grant, “if there’s a student that wants to know more about themselves, and what they want to do when they leave high school, Xello definitely helps us help them find it.
-And even when they don’t yet know (especially then) Xello is an indispensable tool for unlocking each student’s natural curiosity and leading them on a path to discovery and a plan for their future.”
+“If there’s a student who wants to know more about themselves and what they want to do when they leave high school, Xello definitely helps us help them find it.
+And even when they don’t yet know – especially then – Xello is an indispensable tool for unlocking each student’s natural curiosity and leading them on a path to discovery and a plan for their future,” said Grant.